sudara/dspjargon/definitions/feedforward_delay.md

 The simplest form of delay.

-A copy of the input is added after a certain time.
+A copy of the input is added back to the input signal after a certain time.

 Technically considered an [FIR](#FIR) filter because when the input stops, the output stops.